 The Password Protected Categories plugin is a premium WordPress plugin you can use to block entire categories of content on your site.
 This is a good in-between solution if you don’t want to block all users from your website, but still need something more expansive.

 Think about how much work it would take to go page by page, adding a new password to any content you want restricted.
 That would be incredibly labor-intensive and could also be problematic if users have to type in a new or different password each time.
 Just use this plugin instead.

 WP-Members Membership Plugin

-If you want something a little less robust, but that still motivates users to sign up for an unpaid membership, you can use WP-Members Membership plugin.
+A membership website is technically a type of password protection you can use on WordPress websites.
+The main difference is that users create their own custom login and password so that, once they’ve paid, they can gain access to your content.
+If you want to restrict access to content based on who is logged in with a password that still motivates users to sign up for an unpaid membership, you can use WP-Members Membership plugin.
 This is an especially good choice if you have premium content you want to use as a carrot-on-a-stick to generate more leads on your site.

 Password Protect Plugin by WPMU DEV

 Finally, we have the Password Protect plugin by WPMU DEV.
 Of all the options mentioned here, this plugin is the only one that will give you granular control over password protecting individual pieces of content within a page or post.
 It also doesn’t require users to become subscribed or paying members to access it either; they just need the password.